CalmingAgent/movieNight/README.md

 # Movie Night Picker App

-This is a cross-platform Python application designed to randomly pick movies from a Google Sheets spreadsheet and play their trailers using YouTube.
+This is a cross-platform Python application designed to randomly pick movies from a Google Sheets spreadsheet and play their trailers using YouTube. the program add's an extra movie for a voting proccess.
 It includes functionality for viewing, reporting, and updating movie trailers, and it works well in WSL, Windows, and macOS environments.

 ---